ClinGen/stanford-dev-docs/doc/culture-and-values.md

 ## Curiosity

-If you have a question, or if something seems strange to you, please ask questions!
+If something seems strange to you, please ask questions!
 Dig into crufty code.
 Don't be afraid to get your hands dirty.